getethos/ethos-design-system/src/components/TextMaskedInput/TextMaskedInput.md

 />
 ```

 This one sets a random/invalid input for icon, which results in the text masked input with NO icon.
-Currently allowed icons are defined by valid_icons at src/helpers/constants.js
+Currently allowed icons are defined by VALID_ICONS at src/helpers/constants.js
 ```jsx
 // formChangeHandler gets wired up automatically if using <Form /> component const formChangeHandlerStub = () => {}